Flerovium-114/Principles-of-Guidance-of-Autonomous-Vehicles-AS5570/README.md

 - Pure Proportional Navigation (PPN)

 Term Project:
-- Replicated the 2-D results of *’Unmanned Aerial Vehicle Guidance for an All-Aspect Approach to a Stationary Point*, by S. Ghosh, O. A. Yakimenko and D. T. Davis’.
+- Replicated the 2-D results of *’Unmanned Aerial Vehicle Guidance for an All-Aspect Approach to a Stationary Point'*, by S. Ghosh, O. A. Yakimenko and D. T. Davis.
 - A multiphase guidance algorithm was developed which to attain the desired approach angle to a *stationary target* which also addressed the Field Of View constraints of the pursuer.
 - An extension to the paper was presented which aimed at finding the **optimum Navigation constant** for the Orientation phase that minimized the control effort for the UAV in the phase.
 - The various codes provided are needed to obtain the specific plots in the paper but all of them follows the same general algorithm.